Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 - The Owls have a 22-11-0 record against the spread this season.

-- Florida Atlantic has been at least a -857 moneyline favorite six times this season and won all of those games.
+- Florida Atlantic has been at least a -1191 moneyline favorite three times this season and won all of those games.

-- Oddsmakers have implied with the moneyline set for this matchup that the Owls have a 89.6% chance to win.
+- The bookmakers' moneyline implies a 92.3% chance of a victory for the Owls.

+- So far this season, Fairleigh Dickinson has compiled a 15-18-1 record against the spread.

-- Bookmakers have implied with the moneyline set for this matchup that Fairleigh Dickinson has a 14.8% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that Fairleigh Dickinson has an 11.8% chance of pulling out a win.

 Florida Atlantic vs. Fairleigh Dickinson Over/Under Stats